M-HT/pdfio/README-WONTFIX.md

 * fix function `get_date_time` (in code path using legacy `timezone` variable)
 * allow reading `name` datatype as binary data
 * allow reading `date` datatype as string and as binary data
+* fix compilation using MinGW and other compilers